sagemath/trac_to_gh/Issue 3146.md

 # Issue 3146: (latex(a\v), a) gives an error about calling something with too many arguments.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3146

 Original creator: jason